pnnl/NWQ-Sim/vqe/docs/components/vqe_states.md

 ```c++
 virtual void allocate_observables(ObservableList*& observables, IdxType size)
 ```
 Allocate space for `size` entries (on host and/or device) for the provided `observables` pointer.

 ```c++
 virtual void allocate_observables(IdxType size)
 ```
-Allocate space for `size` entries (on host and/or device) for the class `obs_vec` and other observable-related data structures (may be subclass specific).
+Allocate space for `size` entries (on host and/or device) for the class `obs_vec` and other observable-related data structures (may be subclass-specific).

 ```c++
 virtual void delete_observables(ObservableList* observables, IdxType size)
 ```
-Delete the data associated with `observables`, could be host or device storage depending on backend.
+Delete the data associated with `observables`; could be host or device storage depending on the backend.